 Work through problems without defined process

-Another example of where the team lost from abandoning scrum was through the loss of a sprint goal.
+Another example of where the team initially lost out by abandoning scrum was through the absence of a sprint goal.
 I always liked this idea in Scrum.
 We would set the goal and it helped the team to focus on a milestone for the sprint.
 By going completely scattergun with the set of live priorities for the team it meant that there were times when team members were silos each working on unrelated work items.

 Was there another way to maintain this?
 Well, one of my colleagues on another team set out goals for his team.
 We defined Business driven goals and to deliver these goals we defined stories that released the value of these goals. and would attempt to limit the team to 2 rolling concurrent goals at a time.
 It was a simple yet elegant solution which gave us back the benefit of scrum goals without needing to enforce the iteration.